Thursday, 23 October 2025

 A trip down memory lane

-I strive hard to be useful and supportive to my family's wants and requirements, on a daily basis, after attaining the retirement status.
-I was happy to chip in for the daily household chores.
-This includes all and sundry shopping, kitchen help, driver duty and more.
-Else, you know the consequences cannot be exactly nice for home-bodies like me.
+I strive hard to be useful and supportive to my family's wants and requirements, on a daily basis.
+I was happy to chip in for the daily household chores which includes all and sundry shopping, kitchen help, driver duty and more.
+Else, you know the consequences cannot be exactly nice for retired home-bodies like me.
 All my senior citizen friends desert me after the morning walking ritual.
-Perhaps, all of them have their responsibilities cut-out at their homes.
-You see I was not assigned any key responsibilities within my home.
+Perhaps, all of them have their responsibilities cut-out for them.
+You see, I was not assigned any key responsibilities within my home.
 Other than loitering around, within the confines of the home, I see to it that all things are kept in its assigned spot.
 I have this OCD issue, you see.
 So, what else anyone expects me to do, is beyond me.
-After all, I am a senior citizen with limited capabilities, which is a good enough excuse for not doing any heavy stuff, right?
+After all, I am a senior citizen with limited capabilities.

-Coming to the point, it was decided by the powers that be, at my home, that my important responsibility would be to bring my grandson from the School everyday.
+Coming to the point, it was decided by the power-wielders that my important responsibility would be to bring my grandson from the School everyday.
 3.30 PM on the dot, I had to be at the school doorstep.
 I had agreed happily with alacrity and enthusiasm.
 Little did I anticipate the pitfalls involved in this activity.

 On account of my spinal surgery, I had to take a long break from my duties including the School job.
 After the mandatory recuperation period, I was back at the School job.
 On my first day post resumption of my duties, when I went to the School, with a 'walking stick' swinging in my hand and a spring in my step, the class teacher standing at the School gate challenged me to prove that I am the grandfather of my ward before the handover could happen.
-I was taken aback, shocked at this affront by the beautiful School lady standing in front of me, looking at me with skepticism and suspicion as if I was a malevolent kidnapper of children!
-What more could I do, here I was, pleading with this visibly angry lady informing her in my politest tone that I was, indeed, the grandfather of my grandson!
+I was taken aback, shocked at this affront by the beautiful School lady standing in front of me, looking at me with skepticism and suspicion as if I were a malevolent child kidnapper!
+What more could I do, here I was, pleading with this visibly angry lady informing her in my most polite tone that I was, indeed, the grandfather of my grandson!
 The lady was unmoved.
 She demanded that I produce the identity card of the child.
-Suddenly, with a flourish, I produced the identity card, from the inside pocket of my trousers.
+Suddenly, the light bulb switched on and with a flourish, I produced the identity card, from the recesses of my trousers.
 I showed it to her with a triumphant smile baring all my remaining teeth.
 She appeared crestfallen.
-I locked my eyes with hers, mustering as much courage as I could, given the circumstances, and asked her to handover the child to my care I was beaming with triumph very much like the David in the 'David and Goliath' story, who defeats the giant Philistine Goliath with a simple stone!
+I locked my eyes with hers, mustering as much courage as I could, given the circumstances, and asked her to handover the child to my care I was beaming with triumph very much like the David in the 'David and Goliath' story!
+I had defeated the beautiful School lady.
+What a great day, I thought.
+Does this not require a celebration.
+You bet!
+On our way home, this time I gently guided my grandson to the goodies' shop and both of us enjoyed a huge bar of the most wonderful Cadbury chocolates.
 I was literally, floating in the seventh heaven, the entire remainder of the day!

 Sunday, 6 April 2025